 Implementing the ketogenic diet does not have to be difficult at all!
 The first step is to identify which foods are high in carbohydrates and to eliminate those.
 These tend to be packaged and processed foods.
 You will dramatically reduce or eliminate all grain and any food that is high in sugar.

 The next step is going to be to learn how to count the carbohydrates in your foods.
 You’ll want to reduce your carbohydrate count to about 20-50 grams of carbohydrates per day.
 This means that you will focus on eating leafy green vegetables, and meats.
 It is that simple.
 You can get more complicated by starting to measure out the amounts, but if you simply start by focusing only on eating leafy greens and meats, you should cut your calories to around 20 grams per day.

 As a general rule, you will want to restrict protein to approximately 1 gram per kilogram of lean body mass.
 To make sure you’re actually meeting your nutritional requirements and maintaining the ideal nutrient ratios, a nutrient tracker can be an invaluable tool.
 However, as I mentioned earlier, it is not necessary.

 Start the Ketogenic Diet

 While no one likes the idea of limiting rich and decadent foods, there are plenty of foods on the ketogenic diet that are satiating and enjoyable.
 The ketogenic diet does not necessarily have to be implemented by your doctor.
 You have the freedom to take the initiative and cut your carbohydrate intake on your own.
-You have the freedom to check out a macro nutrient calculator and figure out how many grams of carbohydrate to take in for your size.
-You have the freedom to make the diet as simple or as complicated as your want.
+You have the freedom to check out a macronutrient calculator and figure out how many grams of carbohydrate to take in for your size.
+You have the freedom to make the diet as simple or as complicated as you want.
 You have the freedom to aim for zero carbohydrates and eat mostly meats and animal products.